battle-lab/twn_tsn/README.md

 1. QUIC() function must be running in matlab.
 Please see instructions here: http://www.cs.utexas.edu/~sustik/QUIC/.
 For convenience, we included QUIC package in our repository.
 You may need to compile it following the instructions in README file inside QUIC package.
 2. 3 packages must be installed in python: numpy, pandas, and argparse.
-3. argparser package must be installed in R.
+3. 2 packages must be installed in R: argparser, and data.table.

 ###Files and Formats